 To defend against global threats, the U.S. and its allies need the ability to exchange tactical information in real time and around the world for situational awareness.
 For more than 20 years, SAIC’s Joint Range Extension (JRE) solution has reliably delivered Link 16 and long-haul data and communications exchange to provide a common tactical picture for coalition forces under combat conditions while also feeding this information to the common operational picture.

 Coalition operations involve the use of many types of communications networks and protocols among the military forces of multiple nations, including the U.S.-developed Link 16 network that NATO has adopted.
 Our JRE data link gateway serves as the interface for these different military tactical data links (TDLs), integrating them to let coalition partners see and understand the global battlefield in order to plan and coordinate their warfighters more effectively.

-The JRE software solution enables militaries to send and receive texts, images, and voice recordings around the globe, over or between the TDLs, as well as relaying tracking data for friendly, adversarial, and even unknown aircraft, vessels, and vehicles.
+The JRE software solution enables militaries to send and receive tactical data, text messages, and images around the globe, over or between the TDLs, as well as relaying tracking data for friendly, adversarial, and even unknown aircraft, vessels, and vehicles.

 An established backbone for TDL operations

 SAIC has fielded over 1,700 JRE systems to the Department of Defense (DoD), NATO, and allied countries.
 We integrate the systems on military air, ground, and sea command-and-control (C2) and non-C2 platforms of all types.